perrochon/gb/ROADMAP.md

 ## Regression

 ## Code Quality
+* Turn colors to proper resource strings.
+Then parse them once.
 * Review all TODO and warnings
 * Unit Test Missions (or at least the lib part...)
 * Review all unit tests, and add whats missing (GBLocation?
 GBxy? )